 What is it?

-Ahhh my favourite is an Ichigo cream sando (strawberry cream sandwich), they’re super 懐かしい ‘Natsukashii’ to me (nostalgic/ something I have a fond memory of).
+Ahhh, my favourite is an Ichigo cream sando (strawberry cream sandwich).
+They’re super 懐かしい ‘Natsukashii’ to me (nostalgic/ something I have a fond memory of).
 They’re basically sandwiches filled with whipped cream and fruit in between fluffy and soft white bread.

 Why you’ll love it

 They’re fluffy, creamy, extremely sweet and delicious.
-I have a sweet tooth so they are everything and more I could ask for!
+I have a sweet tooth, so they are everything and more I could ask for!
 You NEED to try them!

 Vegan Options: